kiranbakale/AMI-Readme/docs/environment_advanced_ssl.md

 When External SSL termination is enabled the following should be noted:

 - The main GitLab application as well as Grafana will be served externally via `https`.
 Any requests made to these over `http` will be redirected to `https`.
-- Other accessible endpoints such as HAProxy stats will still be served over `http`.

 Below are the details on how to set this up with either source.

 ## 1. Prepare Certificates and Toolkit

-The first step is to prepare files and \ or config for the Toolkit.
+The first step is to prepare files and/or config for the Toolkit.

 The steps for this differ depending on certificate source - head to the section below that's for your selected source: